NickLindeberg/weather_sweater/README.md

 # Weather Sweater
-### Weather Sweater is the backend to an app I will be builing in the near future called Sweater Weather.
+### Weather Sweater is the backend to an app I will be building in the near future called Sweater Weather.

 ## APIs